-- Critical role for the French government, which, under the current legal framework, has given the company a mandate to provide unique and unlimited reinsurance coverage of natural catastrophe risks in France.
+- Critical role for the French government, which, under the renewed 2017 Convention, has given the company a mandate to provide unique and unlimited reinsurance coverage of natural catastrophe risks in France.
 CCR also insures exceptional risks such as terrorism and nuclear events, and can act with a government mandate when there is a cover shortage in the market; and - Integral link with the government, reflecting the state's 100% ownership of CCR, and its strong supervision and close monitoring of the company.

 CCR's government-guaranteed businesses are stated by law (Insurance Code, Art.
 431) and include natural catastrophes and nuclear, terrorism, and other exceptional risks.
-The details of the law's implementation are in a specific agreement between the government and the company, made in 1993.
+The details of the law's implementation are reaffirmed in a new agreement between the government and the company, signed in 2017.
 The government has to provide financial assistance to CCR when claims in one accounting year exceed the threshold of 90% of the equalization and special reserve built up for this type of business.

 CCR benefits from France's credit-evaluative system under which the government does not need parliamentary approval to provide financial assistance for CCR's guaranteed business, and there is no limit to the amount of support.
-CCR benefits from a track record of exceptional government intervention as seen in 2000 through an around €450 million cash advance or in the early 80s through a direct and explicit state guarantee on bank loans granted to CRR.